Going for Gold -- The New Neuroscience of “Choking”

 Watch your habits, they become your character.

-His first words were, “Do you know about choking?”
-The question came from a physically fit young male who sat slumped on my office stool.
+His first words were, “What do you know about choking?”
+The question came from a physically fit young man who sat slumped on my office stool.

-Smiling, I replied, “Well, there’s choking that involves something getting stuck in one’s throat, and choking, that describes failure under pressure and choking due to constricted bronchial tubes, and...”
+Smiling, I replied, “Well, there’s choking that involves something getting stuck in your throat, and choking due to constricted bronchial tubes, and choking because of a scary game kids sometimes play, and performance choking linked with failure under pressure...”

-“Failure under pressure,” Bryan interrupted, with a wave of his hand.
+“Performance choking linked with failure under pressure,” Bryan interrupted with a wave of his hand.
 “I’ve joined the ranks of Wimbledon’s Jana Novatna and golf’s Van de Velde.
-Not that I wanted to join,” he added.
+Not that I wanted to join, you understand.

 “The game was on the line.
 I missed both free throws.
-It’s crazy!
+It is crazy!
 I’ve sunk 25 baskets in a row—in practice.”

 “What were you thinking just before you threw the ball?”
 I asked.

 His explanation was on the money.
-Bryan had become incapacitated by his own thoughts by exerting too much conscious effort instead of trusting his highly-honed skills.
+Bryan had become incapacitated by his own thoughts, exerting too much conscious effort instead of trusting his highly honed skills.
 Referred to by some researchers as paradoxical performance effects, choking under pressure can be defined as inferior performance despite striving and incentives for superior performance.
+It certainly represents inferior performance in comparison with what the person can do.

-A couple of theories explain what may be happening:
+A couple of theories may help you better understand what is happening:

 - Explicit monitoring theory - Pressure raises self-consciousness and anxiety about performing correctly, which increases the conscious attention paid to skill processes and their step-by-step control.
 When humans fixate on themselves, trying to avoid mistakes or getting caught up in expectations, implicit learning fails.
 They lose the natural fluidity of performance and the grace of honed talent.